U.S. pledges $30m to Moldova hit hard by war in Ukraine

 CHISINAU, Moldova (AP) — The U.S. will provide $30 million in aid to Moldova to help the small country tackle an energy crisis and other economic hardships “caused by the Kremlin’s unprovoked and unjustified war” against Ukraine, a U.S. government aid agency said Thursday.

 The U.S. Agency for International Development said the funds will be paid to Moldova — one of Europe’s poorest countries, landlocked between Ukraine and Romania — through a World Bank trust fund.
-The country will also be reimbursed for previous electricity purchases.
+Some of the funds will be used to reimburse the country for previous electricity purchases.

 USAID said that as Moldova began to recover from a recent “series of severe shocks" including the COVID-19 pandemic and a fourfold increase in natural gas prices, the war in Ukraine has placed its “short-term economic recovery and its long-term economic prospects at risk.”